 Vitamin B12

-Cobalamin — an essential water-soluble vitamin required for DNA synthesis, nerve function (myelin maintenance), and red blood cell formation.
+An essential vitamin required for DNA synthesis, nerve function (myelin maintenance), and red blood cell formation.
 Deficiency is common, particularly in vegans, the elderly, those on metformin or proton pump inhibitors, and individuals with pernicious anemia.
-Injectable forms bypass the complex GI absorption pathway (requiring intrinsic factor), making them the treatment of choice for severe deficiency and malabsorption.
+Injectable forms bypass the complex gut absorption pathway, making them the treatment of choice for severe deficiency and malabsorption.

 Half-Life